Hynn01/ml-smells/gh-pages/content/posts/CodeSmells/5-Empty-Column-Misinitialization.md

 ---
 title: "Empty Column Misinitialization"
 disableShare: true
-tags: ["api-specific", "data cleaning", "robustness"]
+tags: ["generic", "data cleaning", "robustness"]
-weight: 16
+weight: 5
 # ShowReadingTime: true
 summary: "When a new empty column is needed in a `DataFrame` in Pandas, use the `NaN` value in Numpy instead of using zeros or empty strings."
 ---